Evaluation Metrics as Averaged Outcomes of Fair Gambles: Introduction

-\item For the recovery of existing evaluation metrics, we introduce two further conditions on the gamblers, \emph{restrictiveness} and \emph{rationality}.
-A restricted gambler is bounds to gambles in a certain set.
-Intuitively, there is a capital constraint set on the gambler, it can only gamble with a certain amount.
+\paragraph{Contributions -- Section~\ref{The Fair, Restricted and Rational Gambler}} Second, we further constrain the gamblers to recover existing evaluation metrics and reveal a two-dimensional hierarchy of evaluation metrics. \begin{enumerate} \item For the recovery of existing evaluation metrics, we introduce two further conditions on the gamblers, \emph{restrictiveness} and \emph{rationality}.
+A restricted gambler is bounded to gambles in a certain set.
+Intuitively, there is a capital constraint set on the gambler.
 For rationality, we equip the gambler with a belief about the outcome, comparable to an alternative hypothesis of what the gambler actually believes is true, and demand that the gambler optimizes the choice of gamble with respect to the expected value under this belief.
-By tuning restriction and rationality, we obtain external regret (Proposition~\ref{prop:Recovery of (Generalized) External Regret}), swap regret (Proposition~\ref{prop:recovery of swap regret}), (zeroed) loss scores (Proposition~\ref{prop:recovery of loss scores}), bias in the large (Proposition~\ref{prop:recovery of bias in the large}), calibration score (Proposition~\ref{prop:recovery of calibration score}), generalized multi-calibration score (Proposition~\ref{prop:Recovery of (Generalized) Multicalibration Score}) and individual calibration score (Proposition~\ref{prop:recovery of individual calibration}).
-For instance, the capital of a gambler which is restricted to play regret gambles and has a (true) belief about the average outcome is equal to external regret (Proposition~\ref{prop:Recovery of (Generalized) External Regret}).
-Or, the capital of a set of gamblers with access to all gambles with a bounded norm and a (true) belief about the average outcome on the subsets in which a certain value has been predicted is aggregated to calibration scores (Proposition~\ref{prop:recovery of calibration score}). \item We sort the recovered notions in a two-dimensional structure, restriction and belief, (Table~\ref{tab:belief + restriction gives evaulation metric}) which leads to the conclusion that standard calibration and standard loss scores are incommensurable in the sense that they differ in both the dimensions.
-Then, we provide a hierarchy along the dimension of restrictions via set-containment (Proposition~\ref{prop:Bounding Capital by Hierarchy on Restrictions}) and along the dimension of beliefs via refinement (Proposition~\ref{prop:Bounding Capital by Refinment on Belief}) which generalize known inequalities between calibration and swap regret (Corollary~\ref{corollary:Recovery of Theorem 12}), between regret notions (Corollary~\ref{corollary:Recovery of Known Order of Regret}) and between calibration notions (Corollary~\ref{corollary:Recovery of Known Order of calibration scores}). \item Finally, we contextualize our findings in the literature on evaluation of forecasts (Section~\ref{Related Work - Testing Forecasts} and Section~\ref{Related Work: Linking Calibration and Loss}). \end{enumerate} We do not propose any algorithmic solution to give forecasts optimizing an evaluation metric.\footnote{Nevertheless, we mention the work by \citet{abernethy2011blackwell} and the summary by \citet{perdomo2025defense} which highlight the versatility of online learning algorithms via Blackwell approachability (respectively defensive forecasting) for a large classes of evaluation metrics treated in this work.
-In particular, \citep{perdomo2025defense} makes a related point to ours, in emphasizing the \emph{defining} role of the evaluation for the forecasts.} Even though the evaluation-protocol is motivated by game-theoretic probability and statistics \citep{ramdas2023game}, we do not give claims about equilibria or convergence.
+By tuning restriction and rationality, we obtain the evaluation metrics summarized in Table~\ref{tab:belief + restriction gives evaulation metric}.
+For instance, the capital of a set of gamblers with access to all gambles with a bounded norm and a (true) belief about the average outcome on the subsets in which a certain value has been predicted is aggregated to calibration scores (Proposition~\ref{prop:recovery of calibration score}).
+The two dimensional structure, restriction and belief, leads to the conclusion that standard calibration scores and standard loss scores are incommensurable in the sense that they differ in both the dimensions. \item We provide a hierarchy along the dimension of restrictions via set-containment (Proposition~\ref{prop:Bounding Capital by Hierarchy on Restrictions}) and along the dimension of beliefs via refinement (Proposition~\ref{prop:Bounding Capital by Refinment on Belief}) which generalize known inequalities between calibration and swap regret (Corollary~\ref{corollary:Recovery of Theorem 12}), between regret notions (Corollary~\ref{corollary:Recovery of Known Order of Regret}) and between calibration notions (Corollary~\ref{corollary:Recovery of Known Order of calibration scores}). \end{enumerate}